crespire/ruby_chess/README.md

 I think there's room for improvement, but it would involve a refactor of the entire `Movement` class using my new offset query approach and some new abstractions.
 While I think it would be worthwhile to pursue in the future, my goal is to finish the program and move on to Rails, so I think I'm going to leave it for now.

 Up next, I was going initally tackle castling, but I think I'll work on fleshing out the UI a little more in order to get pawn promotion up and running.
 After that, likely castling, and then UI/save and load.
 So we are getting quite close.

+### Issues with legal move generation
+I came across some performance test boards that allow me to verify how many legal moves my program *should* come up with for any given FEN for the next move.

+Given how I've implemented `Movement` at the moment, it is badly failing some of these more complicated situations, and I am heavily considering re-wrtiting the whole class.